 “Marketing and Service Department” / “Volunteers and Regulars” story

-- Sales manager implements successful sales tactics to increase sale of computers
+- Sales manager implements successful sales tactics to increase sales of computers

 - However, as sales increase, the technicians are unable to handle the increase in computers sent for servicing and repairs